ABOUT ANDY

 Andy was among the first at the BBC to be trained as a video journalist back in 2002.
 He was a producer/director at Inside Out in Newcastle-Upon-Tyne for a decade, before becoming a senior member of the BAFTA-winning team at Victoria Derbyshire on BBC2 in London, where his role was not only filmmaking, but also leading the team to produce a two-hour daily news programme.

-Andy's greatest loves are storytelling, shooting and editing.
-In April 2019, he began working as a senior camera journalist for the BBC’s Europe team, visiting far-flung corners of the continent, making documentaries and long news films about issues that affect audiences in the UK including migration and the impact of Covid-19.
+He was appointed Senior Camera Journalist for the BBC’s Europe team, visiting far-flung corners of the continent, making documentaries and long news films about issues that affect audiences in the UK such as Europe's migration crisis and sex trafficking.

-A qualified drone pilot with an A2CofC licence, in 2021 he founded aerial photography, sports analysis and surveying company HoverSquad.co.uk with his brother Neil.
+A qualified drone pilot with an A2CofC licence, he founded aerial photography, sports analysis and surveying company HoverSquad with his brother Neil.

 He is a father, a keen runner and his other interests include playing guitar, DJing and art.